paketo-buildpacks/rfcs/text/0000-create-language-family-builders.md

 ```

 ## Publishing
-The language family builders should be pushed to Dockerhub and GCR like the current builders and be presented in the output of `pack builders suggest` with tags like: `paketobuildpacks/builder:<language>` or `paketobuildpacks/builder:java`.
+The language family builders should be pushed to Dockerhub and gcr like the current builders and be presented in the output of `pack builders suggest`.

 ## Documentation
 The current README.md's for each builder and the Paketo website need to be updated to clarify what each builder provides.
 Blog posts should also be written to announce the availability of the language-specific builders, there advantages and how to use them.